Honest Review:

 Time Doctor has four paid plans that cater to various business needs.

-For large organizations that require enterprise-grade security, scalability on a private cloud, and unique needs that require a fully customizable a-la-carte plan, Time Doctor offers an Enterprise Plan that comes with a dedicated success manager and VIP support.
-Prices for this tier are directly communicated between Time Doctor and the client.
+For large organizations that require enterprise-grade security, scalability on a private cloud, and unique needs that require a fully customizable a-la-carte plan, Time Doctor offers an Enterprise Plan that comes with a dedicated success manager with guided implementation and onboarding.

 Read 5 things you MUST know about Time Doctor’s pricing.